 Rainer Maria Rilke

-Rilke traveled extensively throughout Europe, finally settling in Switzerland, which provided the inspiration for many of his poems.
+Rilke travelled extensively throughout Europe, finally settling in Switzerland, which provided the inspiration for many of his poems.
 While Rilke is best known for his contributions to German literature, he also wrote in French.
 Among English-language readers, his best-known works include two poetry collections: ''Duino Elegies'' ('''') and ''Sonnets to Orpheus'' (''''), a semi-autobiographical novel ''The Notebooks of Malte Laurids Brigge'' (''''), and a collection of ten letters published posthumously ''Letters to a Young Poet'' ('''').
 In the later 20th century, his work found new audiences in citations by self-help authors and frequent quotations in television shows, books and motion pictures.
 Provided by Wikipedia

 -